 If your child is sick

-If your son or daughter is absent from school, please notify the office.
+If your son or daughter is absent from school, please notify the office by calling 01664 562315 and selecting option 1.
+Please speak clearly and tell us your child's name, their class and the reason for their absence.
 You should do this on the first day of absence and every day after that until your child returns to school.
+If your child has sickness or diarrhoea, they cannot return to school until 48 hours after their last episode of vomiting or having diarrhoea.
 In addition to this, a note explaining your child’s absence should be brought in and handed to the staff in the school office on their return.

 Please note: High levels of absence due to illness will not be authorised unless medical evidence from a doctor is provided.